-The unspent material difference is due to a number of factors including unfilled positions actors the District, staff turnover, and a reduction in scope and hours of this service.
+The unspent material difference is due to a number of factors including unfilled positions, staff turnover, and a reduction in scope and hours of this service.

 Action 12: Building Social Emotional Competency

 The unspent material difference is due to consultant costs.